Black Mountains, Brecon Beacons National Park

 - Starting Grid reference: SO 147 267.

-- Parking: A good place to park is the Llangorse Multi Activity Centre, a couple of kilometres outside Llangorse – postcode LD3 7UH.
+- Parking: An excellent place to park is the Llangorse Multi Activity Centre, a couple of kilometres outside Llangorse – postcode LD3 7UH.

-Llangorse Mountain is situated on the western edge of the Black Mountains,offering a short walk that is moderately challenging but highly rewarding.
-Once the initial ascent is behind you, stroll the summit plateau and absorb the stunning scenery that surrounds you.
+Llangorse Mountain is situated on the western edge of the Black Mountains, offering a short walk that is moderately challenging but highly rewarding.
+Once the initial ascent is behind you, stroll the summit plateau and absorb the stunning scenery surrounding you.

 From the Llangorse Multi Activity Centre, head due east across a couple of fields.
 From this point, the ascent steepens considerably.

 Take the obvious trail across the plateau to the south leading you to the summit trig point.
-From here, retrace your steps back along the same route this time enjoying the views to the east across the multiple peaks of the Black Mountains.
+From here, retrace your steps along the same route, this time enjoying the views to the east across the multiple peaks of the Black Mountains.

 Check out our trail review of the Mynydd Llangorse walk.